What is O & A?

 Public policy—laws and the programs they fund—have a powerful impact on every aspect of neighborhood life and the residents we serve.
 O&A works with Neighborhood Progress to help organizers engage with policymakers and connect residents to decision-making at the city, county, state and national levels.

 O&A administers a Rolling & Responsive minigrant program to help grassroots residents carry out projects that will bring neighbors together to make an immediate, positive impact on their community.
-Grants of up to $250 are available based on a brief application due the first Thursday of even months, and must be paid through a nonprofit fiscal agent.
+Grants of up to $250 are available based on a brief applications paid through a nonprofit fiscal agent.